FAQs ORTHOPAEDICS & SRT

 1. Why are the biopsies taken from the auricular cartilage?

 The auricular cartilage encompasses a series of advantages that make it the ideal donor site for the biopsies.
-In the first place, micro-grafts from the auricular cartilage are easy to collect and it is highly vascularised.
-Moreover, the auricular cartilage is formed by elastic cartilage which is the most similar cartilage to the hyaline one found in movable joints (knee for example).
-It has a fibro elastic matrix and the perichondrium (layer for nutrition supplement, vessels, innervation), while the hyaline cartilage of articulations is the only type of cartilage that does not contain perichondrium; instead, it gets nutrients from the synovial fluid.
-And most importantly, ear’s inner layer of perichondrium contains a higher number of chondroprogenitor cells, key to the success of the AMT® Protocol on Orthopaedics & SRT.
+In the first place, the auricular cartilage is formed by elastic cartilage which is the most similar cartilage to the hyaline one found in movable joints (knee for example).
+Moreover, micrografts from the auricular cartilage are easy to collect which makes AMT® easy to perform.
+And most importantly, ear’s inner layer of perichondrium contains a higher number of chondroprogenitor cells, key to the success of the AMT® in Orthopaedics.

-2. What kind of sports-related injuries can we treat with the AMTĀ® Protocol?
+2. What kind of sports-related injuries can we treat with AMTĀ®?

 4. What kind of results could be expected after performing this treatment?